-PREDATOR will efficiently prevent people from using your computer without your knowledge if you take the following security measures:
+PREDATOR will efficiently protect your privacy if you take the following security measures:

 .
 Define a strong and unique Windows password.
-This password protects you from someone taking full control of your computer by restarting Windows in Safe Mode, or by killing the Predator process while opening a new Windows session.
+This password protects you from someone taking full control of your computer by restarting Windows in Safe Mode.
 If your password is at least 12 characters long and returns 0 result when searched on Google, it is strong.
 It should also be unique: do not use the same password to protect your mailbox or to access any internet account.
 Google "create user password Windows"

 to learn how to protect your Windows user account with a password.

 .
 Encrypt your files.
-Use BitLocker or EFS (Encrypting File System) if available in your edition of Windows, or install TrueCrypt.
+Use BitLocker or EFS (Encrypting File System) if available in your edition of Windows.
 File encryption protects you from someone accessing your data by rebooting your computer with a Linux CD.

 .
 Disable the Autorun functionality in Windows.
 When a removable media (CD, DVD and some USB flash drives) that contains an Autorun program is inserted, the system automatically executes the program without requiring user intervention, even if your computer has been locked by Predator.
 This means that someone could mount a CD-Rom with an autorun program which would install malware in your PC.